 Stacking, filing and flinging paper around, isn’t as fun as it sounds.
 In fact, it’s quite a nuisance in life’s rigmarole.
 But besides your sanity, the amount of paper you choose to use impacts several other aspects of your life:

-- Environment – The average household’s bills, statements and payments add up to 6.6 pounds of paper per year!*
+- Environment – The average household’s bills, statements and payments add up to 6.6 pounds of paper per year, according to the Pay It Green Alliance!

 - Security – A paper trail puts you at a greater risk for identity theft; storing information electronically is much safer.